tiandavis/tiandavis.com/developer/index.md

 layout: resume
 title:  "Software Engineer"
 date:   2010-07-01 00:00:00
-permalink: /exaktime/
+permalink: /developer/
 ---

 <img src="/images/git-for-tortoise-svn-developers.png"/>

 I know how hard it is to build the right team with the right people.
-I took some time to review JobClock Hornet and TimeSummit and I believe I'm the guy for the job.
+I took some time to review your core work and I believe I'm the guy for the job.

 <br>